 7.3.3.3 If it is intended additionally to provide protection against certain type of non-ionizing radiation then the protection shall comply with IS IS 8521 (Part 1) and applicable Indian standard as appropriate.

-If means of protection against non-ionizing radiation is integral with the equipment covered by this standard then the field of vision shall be measured as described in 8.4 and reported for information only and the equipment shall comply with IS IS 8521 (Part 1), IS 16321.
+If means of protection against non-ionizing radiation is integral with the equipment covered by this standard then the field of vision shall be measured as described in 8.4 and reported for information only and the equipment shall comply with IS 8521 (Part 1), IS 16321.

 7.3.3.4 The visor shall not be visibly damaged and the device shall comply with requirements specified in 7.4.

-Testing shall be done in accordance with 8.5
+Testing shall be done in accordance with 8.5.

 7.4 Inward Leakage

-When tested at the manufacturer’s minimum design flow rate the inward leakage of the test substance for each of the exercises shall not exceed the levels given in the appropriate class from column 4 of Table 1, for each of the 10 test subjects.
+When tested at the manufacturer’s minimum design flow rate the inward leakage of the test substance for each of the exercises shall not exceed the levels given in the appropriate class from col (4) of Table 1, for each of the 10 test subjects.

 Testing shall be done in accordance with 8.3.